Open Bible Data Home About News OET Key

 Metaphors

-In the ancient Near East, it was common to describe a woman using metaphors involving animals.
-In many cultures today, this can be considered offensive.
-Different metaphors of beauty are used in different cultures.
+In the ancient Near East, it was common to describe a woman by using metaphors involving animals.
+In many cultures today, such metaphors could be considered offensive.
+Cultures vary in the metaphors of beauty they use to describe women.
 (See: figs-metaphor)

 The lines indicating who is speaking and who is being spoken to.

-Throughout the poem, the author does not identify the speakers and their audience.
-So to help readers understand the poem, some translations attempt to identify the speaker and the audience.
-It is not always certain who the speaker is, so sometimes translations disagree about who is speaking.
-Before each speech, the UST has a header which identifies the speaker and the audience.
+Throughout the poem, the author does not identify the speakers or their audience.
+To help readers understand the poem, some translations attempt to identify the speaker and the audience.
+It is not always certain who the speaker is, so sometimes translations disagree about the identity of the speaker.
+Before each speech, the UST places a header to identify the speaker and the audience.
 You may wish to do the same in your translation.

 “I am black”

-In the ancient Near East, rich people usually had lighter skin because they did not need to work outside in the sun.
-This young woman had to work outside in the sun, and her skin became dark as a result and this is why she says “I am black” in 1:5-6.
+In the ancient Near East, wealthy people usually had lighter skin because they did not need to work outside, where the sun darkened their skin.
+Because this young woman had to work outside in the sun, her skin became dark.
+This is why she says “I am black” in 1:5-6.

 BI Sng 1:0 ©